Multiple environments

 object.

-To use functionality with a secondary environment, provide the name of desired secondary environment as the environment
+To use functionality with a secondary environment, provide the name of the desired secondary environment as the environment

 parameter value to many LDClient